 Windows registry information for advanced users

-This article describes the Windows registry and provides information about how to edit and back up it.
+This article describes the Windows registry and provides information about how to edit and back it up.

 Applies to: Windows 10 - all editions, Windows Server 2012 R2